michaldanielewicz/michaldanielewicz/README.md

 ## Hi there (probably) HR person!
 Nice to see you. 😊
 #### My profile is still under construction! 🔧 </br> Sorry for the inconvenience.

+Below you can find some of my projects.
+1. Project nr 1
+2. Project nr 2
+3. Project nr 3
+4. Project nr 4

 📫 Feel free to contact me at:
 - <a href="https://www.linkedin.com/in/michaldanielewicz/">linkedin</a>: michaldanielewicz
 - <a href="https://www.instagram.com/michal_danielewicz/">instagram</a>: michal_danielewicz
 - <a href="https://www.facebook.com/michaldanieIewicz/">facebook</a>: michaldanieIewicz